Chargeback Reasons25 Common (& Not-So-Common) Reasons Why You Might Be Dealing With Chargebacks

 Merchant didn't provide goods/services in a timely fashion

-Regardless of circumstance, if a customer orders something that takes an unreasonable amount of time to arrive (typically, anything outside of 10 days needs to be explained in a merchant’s terms of service), they may file a dispute saying they never received the item.
+If a customer orders something that takes an unreasonable amount of time to arrive, they may file a dispute saying they never received the item.
 This is true even if it eventually arrives.
+Typically, anything outside of 10 days needs to be explained in a merchant’s terms of service, or else the merchant is at serious risk of a chargeback.

 The goods were damaged, defective, or missing parts